lmammino/loige.co/content/posts/2022-12-20_2022-a-year-in-review/index.md

 To be fair, Danilo did not need a lot of support and he was able to deliver an excellent and enjoyable presentation like a true veteran speaker!

-Also, I want to take this opportunity to thank [Francesco Sciuti](https://twitter.com/FrancescoSciuti), [Mara Marzocchi](https://www.linkedin.com/in/maraexception/), and the rest of the Codemotion team for adding me to this fantanstic group of professionals.
+Also, I want to take this opportunity to thank [Francesco Sciuti](https://twitter.com/FrancescoSciuti), [Mara Marzocchi](https://www.linkedin.com/in/maraexception/), and the rest of the Codemotion team for adding me to this fantastic group of professionals.
 Ok, we are not always that _professionals_ but we definitely know how to have some fun!

 >"You cannot teach a man anything.
 You can only help him discover it within himself"